alirezarahmani/rag-index/README.md

 **Stop Guessing.
 Measure Your Retrieval Layer.**

-Most RAG systems don’t fail because of embeddings.
+Most RAG systems don't fail because of embeddings.
 They fail because the **index** silently drops the documents that matter.

 This repository contains a **fully reproducible benchmark** that shows exactly how Flat, IVF, and HNSW behave across different dataset sizes, different query loads, and different parameter sweeps.
 If you care about **recall**, **latency**, or **scaling real systems**, this suite gives you the numbers, not the vibes.

 > 🔗 **Full article:**
-> **“RAG Isn’t About Embeddings — It’s About the Index You Chose”**
+> **“RAG Isn't About Embeddings — It's About the Index You Chose”**
 > [https://nidly.substack.com/p/rag-isnt-about-embeddings](https://nidly.substack.com/p/rag-isnt-about-embeddings)

 ---